wisniewskikr/rep_examples_javaee6/javaee6-example-crud/Readme.txt

 DESCRIPTION
 ===========

-This is example project basing on servlets in version 3 (with annotations).
+This is example project basing on java ee in version 6.
+Injection in Tomcat 6, which is not java ee 6 server, is handled by weld library.
 It shows example implementation of CRUD database actions: create, read, update and delete entities from database.
 This project consists of following pages:
 - table page		: all entities of user from database all displayed here;